Jonas Bronck: Bronck's becomes Bronx

 Following Bronck's death, and the dispersion of the few settlers, the tract passed through the hands of successive Dutch traders until 1664, when it came into the possession of Samuel Edsall, (who also had acquired a large tract on the North River known as the English Neighborhood), who held it until 1670.
 He sold it to Captain Richard Morris and Colonel Lewis Morris, at the time merchants of Barbados.
 Four years later, Colonel Morris obtained a royal patent to Bronck's Land, which afterward became the Manor of Morrisania, the second Lewis (son of Captain Richard), exercising proprietary right.

 Despite Bronck having lived there for only four years, the area was known as "Broncksland" through the end of the 17th century.
-The current spelling came into use 1697.
+The current spelling came into use in 1697.

 Descendants and relations

 Pieter Bronck also was known as Pieter Jonasson Bronck.
 Given the relative closeness in age and same father's name indicated by the patronym (Jonas was born about 1600, Pieter, born in 1616 in Jönköping, Sweden) it has been claimed that Pieter was a nephew or cousin to Jonas Bronck, and not a son as had been surmised.
 This would however in both cases mean that Jonas Bronck or his father Jonas have had a living brother with identical name, something which is unheard of in Scandinavian naming.
 They might instead have been brothers, as an age difference of 16 years among even full siblings is far from unlikely.
 Still he has been described as the "poorer cousin", and is believed to have emigrated to Beverwijck in the Hudson Valley circa 1650.
 The Pieter Bronck House is a registered historic place in Coxsackie, New York.
 The American poet William Bronk reported that he was a descendant of Pieter Bronck.
-The American biophysicist (and president of Rockefeler University) Detlev Bronk claimed to have been a Bronck descendant, but no evidence of lineage to Pieter's line was ever found or indicated.
+The American biophysicist (and president of Rockefeller University) Detlev Bronk claimed to have been a Bronck descendant, but no evidence of lineage to Pieter's line was ever found or indicated.

 Legacy

+A mural at the Bronx County Courthouse depicting Bronck's arrival was created in the early 1930s by James Monroe Hewlett.